1383 Limburgia: Diameter and albedo

-According to the surveys carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Limburgia measures between 22.84 and 24.29 kilometers in diameter, and its surface has an albedo between 0.04 and 0.076, whereas preliminary figures gave a larger diameter of 25.18 and 26.66 kilometers, respectively.
+According to the surveys carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Limburgia measures between 22.84 and 24.29 kilometers in diameter, and its surface has an albedo between 0.04 and 0.076.
+In contrast, preliminary figures gave a larger diameter of 25.18 and 26.66 kilometers, respectively.
 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.0569 and a diameter of 22.18 kilometers using an absolute magnitude of 12.0.

 Naming

 This minor planet was named after the Dutch province Limburg, the southernmost of the 12 provinces of the Netherlands.
 Naming was first cited in The Names of the Minor Planets by Paul Herget in 1955 (H 125).